europeana/REPOX/README.md

 ###Contributor###
 - - -
 <img src="http://www.theeuropeanlibrary.org/confluence/download/attachments/8880494/TEL_logoe_transparent_AEtry-out.jpg" alt="The European Library" width=200px/>
-The European Library is the main contributor of refactoring the whole REPOX project as it was originally delivered from v2.3.5 to v3.0 and upwards,
+The European Library is the main contributor of refactoring the whole REPOX project as it was originally delivered at v2.3.5 and is heading to v3.0 and upwards,
 including new implementations of REST API's, bug fixing and introducing new features.

 ###Repox Structure Overview###